-In theory, a diver shouldn’t be progressing to technical wreck penetration until they are first completely familiar and comfortable with decompression diving in the depth range sought.
+In theory, scuba divers shouldn’t be progressing to technical wreck penetration until they are first completely familiar and comfortable with decompression diving in the depth range sought.
 Only then should they seek technical wreck training.
-That training, like all training, is only the very start of the learning process.
+That training, like all dive training, is only the very start of the learning process.
 It’s the tip of the iceberg of what you need to know.

-Once a technical wreck c-card is issued, the diver needs to progressively develop their wreck penetration and skills.
+Once a technical wreck diving certification card is issued, the diver needs to progressively develop their wreck penetration and skills.
 It takes time to ingrain and refine all the drills and skills necessary.
 You should be doing that in conditions that won’t cost your life if you make a mistake.
-Line laying, overhead emergency drills, gas and dive management need to be at a level of unconscious response.
-Line laying itself is part-science, part-art…. it takes time to get good at it.
+Line laying, overhead emergency drills, and gas management need to be at a level of unconscious response.
+Line laying itself is part science, part art; it takes time to get good at it.
 The skills are also highly perishable if left idle.

 As with any technical or overhead diving – if the core skills cause task-loading, then you aren’t ready to progress in challenge yet.

-Only when you are ready with ingrained, automatic skills, life-saving experience and a generous comfort zone should you step up to a higher challenge.
-Then comes the process of gaining wreck specific experience and knowledge.
+Only when you are ready with ingrained, automatic skills, life-saving experience, and a generous comfort zone should you step up to a higher challenge.
+Then comes the process of gaining wreck-specific diving experience and knowledge.
 You have to know the wreck and its unique hazards intimately.
 You learn this by diving the wreck without penetration.
 Then you learn more by progressively extending your penetration over a series of dives.
 The length of that series… well, that depends on the individual wreck.

 - The quality of technical and overhead training initially received.